-As Bill noted in the above video, power grid security has been, and continues to be, an important consideration for administrators, law enforcement, and government agencies.
+Power grid security has been, and continues to be, an important consideration for administrators, law enforcement, and government agencies.
 In the history of the U.S. power grid, security has long been an important concern.
 However, with the rise in terrorism, cyber-terrorism, and even the potential for a lone wolf intent on doing harm and wreaking havoc, the power grid continues to be a significant target.
 Without question, any action that negatively impacts the power grid could inflict severe consequences.
 Just over two months ago, Wired published an article, ‘Hackers Gain Direct Access to US Power Grid Controls’.

 Noted expert, Greg DiLoreto, former American Society of Civil Engineers (ASCE) President, discussed with us the impact 9/11 had on U.S. infrastructure security and what is being done within the utility industry.
 LISTEN to hear what Mr. DiLoreto said specifically regarding security.

 Fueled by this reality, we have detected a number of bids/RFPs for security solutions, directly linked to the power grid, and associated assets and property.
 Information technology, security forces, construction techniques, are amongst the activity we have witnessed.

 Want more information on this bid/RFP activity, including review of the bid documents?
 Please call us at 888.808.5356, or visit: BidPrime.